 Have I mentioned I'm a pantser?

-11 months agoHey, Rough Writer Wrimos!
+about 1 year agoHey, Rough Writer Wrimos!

 It’s been a late start for me this October, but I’m committed to help give you a good experience next month.
 (I’m solo-MLing it this year, so please be kind.
 Volunteer deputies are not out of the question.)